kribakarans/heaptrace/README.md

 ## Heap-Trace:
 **Simple custom implementation of Heap Memory tracer**

-Heaptrace detects memory leak by hooking memory functions (e.g. malloc).<br>
+Heaptrace detects memory leak by hooking dynamic memory functions (e.g. malloc).<br>
 Simply attach the shared library ```-lheaptrace``` to the target program while compiling.<br>
-At exist of target program, it prints the full backtrace of detected memory leak pointers.<br>
+At exit of target program, it prints the full backtrace of detected memory leak pointers.<br>

 ## Build Heap Trace from here
 ```